Our Team And History

 Part 2: The Calling

 When the cargo ship MV RENA ran aground on the 5th of October 2011, they came together to help recover the oiled wildlife.
+The heart-wrenching process and subsequent monitoring for Massey University sparked the formation of the trust.

 Part 3: The Responsibility